Festive Pharaohs Adventure - 6 days

 Overnight: Luxor | Breakfast

-Luxor - Cairo.
-There is the option to float over Luxor in a hot air balloon] at sunrise.
-From high above we look down upon ancient Thebes, remarkable landscape and local villages waking up to start their day.
-Afterwards we cross to the West Bank of the Nile.
-The massive pair of statues known as the Colossi of Memnon are the first monuments we’ll see as we start our day's sightseeing, they are all that remains of the temple of Amenophis III.
+Today we cross to the West Bank of the Nile, the massive pair of statues known as the Colossi of Memnon are the first monuments we’ll see as we start our day's sightseeing, they are all that remains of the temple of Amenophis III.
 Today, we visit the Valleys of the Kings and the imposing colonnaded temple of Queen Hatshepsut.

 Returning to our hotel, we enjoy free time before visiting Karnak.
 More than a temple, Karnak is a spectacular complex of sanctuaries, pylons and obelisks - built on a grand scale.
 During the height of Theban power, Karnak was the most important place of worship.
 Tonight, we return to Cairo by overnight sleeper train.